 Recreating features of the demo site used to show off some of the more interesting aspects of Galatea can be done fairly easily.
-All you need is the right plugins and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.
+All you need is the right particles and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.

 Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Galatea Theme.

 Keep in mind that a lot of the detail that makes our demos look so good is the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the WordPress back end.
 We have added most of these elements into the theme's core files in order to make them easily accessible without having to edit any code.

 NOTE: We recommend downloading a copy of the RocketLauncher whenever you are attempting to replicate demo content.
 This allows easy referencing, whether on your site in a subdirectory, development server, or on a localhost.
 This will allow you to see all of our demo content in context, making it easier to replicate.

 Below, you will find the widget placement and settings for the various widget positions as they appear on the front page of our demo.
 Not all of these position assignments are unique to the front page.